A Life in The Air

 Ballooning magazine 1979-84

-Signed print book, shipped by USPS Media Mail (2-8 day delivery):
+Signed print book, including shipping by USPS Media Mail, only to AN ADDRESS WITHIN THE U.S. (2-8 day delivery):

 A life-affirming book – a fascinating insight into the mind and (often crazy) antics of a master of his craft.
 Bruce Comstock’s achievements are extraordinary.
 In A Life in the Air he takes the reader with him on his adventures – breaking world records, winning competitions, and achieving many firsts in the world of balloon flying.
 The pursuit of his dreams is recounted with humor and a refreshing modesty, while not disguising the strategic thinking and attention to detail that single Bruce out from the crowd.